MrPowerScripts/reddit-karma-farming-bot/README.md

 Patreon: https://bit.ly/mrps-patreon
 Power Up!: https://bit.ly/mrps-powerup

+## Prep

+First you need to create a reddit account, and then create an app on reddit.com.
+After creating a reddit account follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to get your app details such as client ID and secret

-# NEW!
+## NEW!
 Run it on heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/MrPowerScripts/reddit-karma-farming-bot)

 After deploying it and it says deployed click on `Manage App` Button